mds-agenturgruppe/pimprint-core-bundle/doc/10_Rendering_Projects/00_FactoryFields.md

 #### Page bounds fields

-The page bounds field display two input fields for manual input of the starting and ending page number.
+The page bounds field displays two input fields for manual input of the starting and ending page number.
 In some projects this input can be used to dynamically react in the rendering process to this input.
-PimPrint CoreBundle or InDesign plugin does not use this values by default for anything.
+PimPrint CoreBundle or InDesign plugin does not use these values by default for anything.
 The usage must be implemented into your concrete project service.

 ![Plugin FactoryField Start alignment](../img/plugin-factoryField_page_bounds.png)